What is Corporate Giving?

 Benefits of Double the Donation Matching

 - More matches driven to completion.
-Because the right information is provided to the right donor at the right time, these targeted follow-ups will drive more completed submissions than ever before.
+Because the right information is provided to the right donor at the right time, Double the Donation Matching automatic targeted follow-up messages drive completed submissions far better than manual emailing can.

 Additional Corporate Giving Resources